rinpharma/r-pharma/content/publication/rinpharma_12/index.md

 # proceeding type.
 # Legend: 0 = Uncategorized; 1 = Talk, 2 = Keynote, 3 = Workshop
 # To add more update publications_types.toml and en.yaml
-proceeding_types: ['1']
+publication_types: ['1']
+publication_type_description: Talk

 # proceeding name and optional abbreviated proceeding name.
-proceeding: Presented at 2018 Conference
+publication: Presented at 2018 Conference
-proceeding_short: Presented at 2018 Conference
+publication_short: Presented at 2018 Conference

-abstract:
+abstract: R is pretty good in backwards compatibility but still reproducing analysis even given script and data can be a challenge as packages, R, and math libraries keep evolving. www.rocker-project.org offers among other things version-stable R in docker (Rocker) images.
+A small example will be presented how this allows on any docker runtime environment to execute analysis with highest reproducibility.
+Such environments are part of all major commercial cloud providers but also allow on-premises installations.

 tags:
-- Roche / Genentech
+- Rstudio
 featured: false

 links: